 At Ropes & Gray, diversity has long been an essential part of our firm identity.
 We are committed to fostering an inclusive community of professionals of all races, religions, genders, sexual orientations and family structures.
 We see our individual differences as an asset that enhances the quality of life for each of us and strengthens what we can accomplish as a firm.

 The firm works hard to promote the recruitment, retention and advancement of people of diverse backgrounds at all levels.
-Our diversity committee, led by partners Leslie Spencer and Joan McPhee, hosts programs and events, addresses policy issues, and works to ensure that diversity remains a key focus across all of our offices.
-With the help of resources such as the Ropes Multicultural Group, LGBTQ Forum, Women’s Forum, and professional development and attorney support teams, we offer educational programs and seminars to our firm community.
+Our diversity committee hosts programs and events, addresses policy issues, and works to ensure that diversity remains a key focus across all of our offices.
+With the help of resources such as the Ropes Multicultural Forum, LGBTQ+ Forum, Women’s Forum, and professional development and attorney support teams, we offer educational programs and seminars to our firm community.

-Ropes & Gray has consistently been recognized as being among the nation’s leading law firms in the area of diversity overall, as well as with respect to minorities, gays and lesbians, and women:
+Ropes & Gray has consistently been recognized as being among the nation’s leading law firms in the area of diversity overall, as well as with respect to people of color, LGBTQ+ individuals, and women:

 - In the Vault 2022 “Best Law Firms to Work For,” Ropes & Gray ranked in the top five among U.S. firms for Overall Diversity, Racial & Ethnic Diversity, and diversity for “Individuals with Disabilities,” “LGBTQ+ Individuals” and “Women.”

 - Working Mother Magazine recognized Ropes & Gray as one of the best law firms for finding, retaining, promoting and developing women lawyers in 2021.

 - For the past 13 years, the firm received a perfect score on the Human Rights Campaign Foundation’s Corporate Equality Index (CEI), which recognizes a company’s commitment to inclusion.